Limosa fedoa (Linnaeus, 1758)

 NatureServe.
 2008.
 NatureServe Explorer: An online encyclopedia of life [web application].
 Version 7.0.
 NatureServe, Arlington, Virginia.

 Roberts, T. S. 1932.
-The birds of Minnesota.
-2 volumes.
-University of Minnesota Press, Minneapolis.
+Birds of Minnesota.
+Volume 2.
+University of Minnesota Press, Minneapolis, Minnesota; London, H. Milford, Oxford Universtiy Press.

 Ryan, M. R., R. B. Renken, and J. J. Dinsmore.
 1984.
 Marbled Godwit habitat selection in the northern prairie region.
 Journal of Wildlife Management 48:1206-1218.